Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Evaluation

 \subsection{Experimental Setup}

-We run PPO on a single GPU machine (NVIDIA T4) with 16 parallel workers on Amazon AWS.
-Unless otherwise specified all the PPO training are run for 5M timesteps and repeated for 3 different seeds.
+We run PPO~\citep{ppo} on a single GPU machine (NVIDIA T4) with 16 parallel workers on Amazon AWS.
+Unless otherwise specified, all the PPO training are run for 5M timesteps and repeated for 10 different seeds.
+All the evaluation has been done for 10000 timesteps.
 For all the experiments, we use the stacked Super Mini Map representation for observations ---a 4x72x96 binary matrix representing positions of players from both team, the ball, and the active player---and the scores as rewards, i.e., $+1$ when scoring a goal and $-1$ upon conceding, from~\cite{kurach2020google}.
-Similar to the academy scenarios from~\cite{kurach2020google}, we also conclude a game when one of the following happens: either of the team scores, ball goes out of the field, or, the ball possession changes.
+Similar to the academy scenarios from~\cite{kurach2020google}, we also terminate a game when one of the following happens: either of the team scores, ball goes out of the field, or, the ball possession changes.
 For further details, including hyperparameters and network architecture, we refer readers to the Supplementary Materials (Section \textit{Details on Experimental Setup and Training}).